 History of Wat Chedi Luang

-Wat Chedi Luang Chiang Mai, also known as the Jedi Luang and the temple of the Great Stupa was built as the order of King Saen Muang Ma in the 14th century to enshrine his father’s ashes.
+Wat Chedi Luang Chiang Mai, also known as the Jedi Luang, and the temple of the Great Stupa was built as the order of King Saen Muang Ma in the 14th century to enshrine his father’s ashes.
 He died 10 years later leaving the building unfinished.
-His widow tried to continue the project but the stability problems caused wat chedi Luang construction being finished when king Tilokaraj on the charge.
+His widow tried to continue the project but the stability problems caused wat chedi Luang construction to be finished when king Tilokaraj was on charge.

-In1535, a massive earthquake caused much damage on wat chedi Luang.
-The 85 meter tall and 44-meter width building lose its top part with around 60 meters left.
-But the reconstructed was done in the early 1990s, financed by UNESCO and the Japanese government, resulting in wat chedi Luang Chiang Mai today, claimed to have Central Thai style instead of Lanna style.
+In1535, a massive earthquake caused much damage to wat Chedi Luang.
+The 85 meters tall and 44-meter width building lose its top part with around 60 meters left.
+But the reconstruction was done in the early 1990s, financed by UNESCO and the Japanese government, resulting in what Chedi Luang Chiang Mai today, claimed to have Central Thai style instead of Lanna style.

 Things to Do in Wat Chedi Luang

 Wat Chedi Luang has large grounds, offering things to see.
 The best attraction is the huge chedi (pagoda) which has five elephant sculptures on the south side at the base.
 The four sides of the chedi itself also contain large staircases flanked by the naga (serpents), creating a mythical feeling about the building.
 The eastern side of wat chedi Luang Chiang Mai used to be the place of the Emerald Buddha replica but it was never taken back after the restoration.
 Wandering around the temple grounds, you will also find two viharas or prayer halls, city pillar building and Wat Phan Tao, a beautifully carved teak temple with a smaller size.

 Wat Chedi Luang Entrance Fee